lulab/Ribowave/README.md

 * bedtools v2.25.0
 ### R packages
 * reshape
 * ggplot2
 * rhdf5
 * methods
 * wmtsa

 ## Before running

-It is **necessary** to eliminate alignments that flagged as secondary alignments to ensure one genomic position for one single read;

 It is **recommanded** to make a new directory and move the Ribo-seq bam file into that directory;